Events API

 Behavior Description

-- Creates a Kafka source to subscribe to the specified topic.
+- A message source is created to subscribe to the specified topic.

-- When a message arrives at the topic, the pipeline is executed.
+- When a message arrives on the topic, the pipeline is executed.

 Error Responses